Numidia2002/ML-projects/README.md

 - **Environment:** Google Colab

-Each project folder contains its own README and a notebook file (`.ipynb`).
+Each project folder contains its own README and a notebook file.

 The notebooks were developed in Google Colab.